jityong/take-home-frontend/README.md

 # Take-home (Frontend)

-To run, cd to the project direction and run
+To run, cd to the project directory and run
 ```angular2html
 1. npm install
 2. npm run dev